joaomcteixeira/python-project-skeleton/README.rst

 Python Package Skeleton Template
 ================================

 This is a skeleton template for a Python project aimed at distribution and continuous integration.
+The repository intents to implement the latest best practices on joint software development in teams and continuous integration and deployment.

+You will find in this README all the references that motivated the current configuration.

 Stable version
 ==============

-Stable version is hosted at the `master branch`_ and `tagged accordingly`.

 .. image:: https://api.travis-ci.org/joaomcteixeira/python-project-skeleton.svg?branch=latest
     :target: https://travis-ci.org/joaomcteixeira/python-project-skeleton
     :alt: Travis-CI